1990s in music: Pop rock

 In the 1990s, there was a revival of the singer-songwriter movement of the 1970s.
 This movement lasted up to about 2004 with artists like Norah Jones, Dido and Sarah McLachlan.
-Important artists of this movement include Mariah Carey, Alanis Morissette, Tori Amos, Fiona Apple, Liz Phair, Amy Grant, Meredith Brooks, Juliana Hatfield, Edwin McCain, Duncan Sheik, Paula Cole, Jewel, Natalie Merchant, Tracy Chapman, Wilson Phillips, k.d. lang, Tal Bachman, Shawn Mullins, Rob Thomas, Sheryl Crow and Lisa Loeb.
+Important artists of this movement include Alanis Morissette, Tori Amos, Fiona Apple, Liz Phair, Amy Grant, Meredith Brooks, Juliana Hatfield, Edwin McCain, Duncan Sheik, Paula Cole, Jewel, Natalie Merchant, Tracy Chapman, Wilson Phillips, k.d. lang, Tal Bachman, Shawn Mullins, Rob Thomas, Sheryl Crow and Lisa Loeb.
 A famous album of the movement was the multi-platinum 1995 album Jagged Little Pill by Alanis Morissette as well as Sheryl Crow's 1993 album Tuesday Night Music Club and her 1996 eponymous album.
 Canadian artist Tom Cochrane got hit "Life is a Highway", Marc Cohn had "Walking in Memphis", and 4 Non Blondes released hit "What's Up".

 The trend ended in the late 1990s with Lynda Thomas, who became the first idol of the "teen pop-rock" movement, which later in the 2000s reached its highest level of popularity with later singers such as Avril Lavigne, Kelly Clarkson, P!nk, Hilary Duff, Miley Cyrus, Aly & AJ, and Ashlee Simpson.

 Also in the 1990s, artists such as Jeff Buckley, Dave Matthews, Shania Twain, Bryan Adams, Elliott Smith, Melissa Etheridge, as well as Sheryl Crow borrowed from the singer-songwriter tradition to create new acoustic-based rock styles.